Contraz/demosys-py/README.rst

 questions or submit pull requests (completed or work in progress).
 The worst thing that can happen is that we or you might learn something.
 This is supposed to be a fun project.

+General feedback can be posted here on github or you can mail eforselv@gmail.com.

 Also check out the `TODO list <TODO.md>`__.
 Take a stab on what of the features or documentation or suggest new entries.